 Launching is possible here at all states of tide.
 It is possible to drive onto the beach off the slipway to launch your ski at the right hand side of beach only.
 4X4 is not a necessity for safe launching here.

 The slip is easy to use at periods two hours either side of high water.
 During the summer months and bank holidays the slip gets very congested especially around high water, when you may have to wait to drive onto the beach to launch.
 Users should prepare their craft for launch in the car park and NOT on the roadside near to the slip in order to minimise congestion.

-There is another large car park (fees apply) about 200m further along the road to Porth Y Post, on the right hand side.
-This has space for around 80 cars, has some trailer lock up posts, toilets and The Trearddur Bay Watersports Cabin.
+There is a large car park (fees apply) about 200m further along the road to Porth Y Post, on the right hand side.
+This has space for around 80 cars, has some trailer lock up posts.

 A new car park has also opened opposite the foothall field (next to “The Waterfront” restaurant) where fees apply.